 Example: If the DBT falls below the set parameter the system will turn on the heat.
 Or if the DBT rises above the set parameter then the system will open the vents.

-If your DBT is rapidly fluctuating a thermal lag may be added to the sensor to help stabilize readings, contact Wood-Mizer for information on how to install one if necessary.
+If your DBT is rapidly fluctuating a thermal lag may be added to the sensor to help stabilize readings, contact Wood-Mizer for information.

 Wet Bulb Sensor